Linux connection tracking and DNS

 To date we are not aware of any Linux-based BIND nameservers which have had this problem associated with TCP DNS queries.
 Note also that a TCP DNS query involves more than just two packets; there is the overhead of setting up (and later tearing down) the TCP connection.
 There could also be more than one packet in the response to the query.

-http://en.wikipedia.org/wiki/Netfilter The wikipedia page gives a good overview of Netfilter.
+https://en.wikipedia.org/wiki/Netfilter: The Wikipedia page gives a good overview of Netfilter.